 How Lyft Works: Understanding Lyft Business Model & Revenue Model

 Lyft is a ride-hailing app that can be best explained as a transportation-as-a-service marketplace which allows riders to find drivers for a ride.
 Founded on May 22, 2012, the app for taxi dispatch has raised a total of $4.9B over 23 funding rounds with the latest funding being raised on March 1, 2019.
 Lyft reported a revenue generation of $2.36B in FY2020 and such whooping numbers have attracted many entrepreneurs to build an app like Lyft.
 If you are also interested in launching a taxi dispatch app like Lyft, you are at the right place.
-In this space, we will answer some basic questions about Lyft, including:
+Code Brew Labs is a globally recognized app development company in this space, here we will answer some basic questions about Lyft, including:

 How Lyft works?

 Without any further delay, let us start answering these questions.

 How Lyft Works?

 Lyft works in a stepwise manner.
 When any user requires a ride, he searches for a nearby taxi via the ride hailing app and books a ride to commute from one location to another.
 When a booking is made through the customer interface of Lyft app, the Lyft drivers receive a notification on their end of the app.
 The community drivers available in the proximity of the user accept the ride based on their convenience and availability.
 On acceptance by a Lyft driver, the user receives a booking confirmation.

 The Lyft business model operates around two major sections of customers – the users and the drivers.
 Lyft users are people who don’t own a car, don’t like to drive, or want a cost effective ride at their doorstep.
 The driver section of Lyft customers includes people who own a car and want to earn some money via it.

 Partners in Lyft business model include people who make Lyft operations easier and smooth.
 Major partners in Lyft business model are –